TyrfingMjolnir/FileMakerPoCMFA/README.md

    at a given point in time, as pr timestamp as an example.
 To avoid wasting resource the best trigger for this validation may be: each login attempt.
 ```

+# Conclusion
+No single application can truly be MFA; as it's 1FA no matter how one turns the "rubik's cube"; time can add a factor however.